-- The governing board will approve the RSHE policy, and hold the head teacher to account for its implementation. - The governing board has delegated the approval of this policy to the ethos sub- committee.
+- The governing board will approve the RSHE policy, and hold the Head Teacher to account for its implementation. - The governing board has delegated the approval of this policy to the Foundation and Ethos subcommittee.

-7.2 The head teacher
+7.2 The Head Teacher

-The head teacher is responsible for ensuring that RHSE is taught consistently across the school, and for managing requests to withdraw pupils from [non-statutory/non-science] components of RHSE (see section 8).
+The Head Teacher is responsible for ensuring that RSHE is taught consistently across the school, and for managing requests to withdraw pupils from [non-statutory/non-science] components of RSHE (see section 8).

-As well as fulfilling their legal obligations, the headteacher should ensure that:
+As well as fulfilling their legal obligations, the Head Teacher should ensure that: